ITViking/morse-frontend/README.md

 Clone the repo.
 Via termnial, enter the repo.
 When in the repo enter npm run dev.

 The terminal should tell you where to access the website.

+Please note that it wont work until you fire up the backend, which

+can be found here: https://github.com/ITViking/morse-service